The online 2016 Show has been judged.

 Prizes for the Show - AGS Gift Vouchers

 - The 'best entry of a single species, variety of a species or hybrid'.
 The entry may contain more than one specimen (for example as in the case of a clump of bulbs).
-In 2014 this was won by Kirsten Andersen for her plant of Daphne cneorum pygmae 'Herskind Star' (Class 96).
+This was won by Doreen Mear for her plant of Iris iberica ssp elegantissima (Class 77)